YosefLab/cytovi-reproducibility/README.md

 # CytoVI_reproducibility
-Reproducibility repository for the CytoVI manuscript
+This repository contains the notebooks to reproduce the analysis of the CytoVI manuscript.
+It is structured as follows: